 When it’s your turn, Mickey will greet you first.
 Cast members ask that you have autograph books and pens out and ready.
 Mickey will sign his autograph before posing with you for photos.

 He’s the best!

-From my experience, the best time to meet Mickey Mouse is immediately after the Festival of Fantasy Parade or the evening fireworks.
-Many guests are drawn away from attractions and character meets during these times, so the wait times usually drop significantly.
+From my experience, the best time to meet Mickey Mouse is immediately after the Festival of Fantasy Parade.
+Many guests are drawn away from attractions and character meets during this time, so waits usually drop significantly.

-You could find a place to watch either event near the entrance of Town Square Theater.
-Then, as soon as the parade passes or the fireworks conclude, head inside to meet Mickey.
+You could find a place to watch the parade near the entrance of Town Square Theater.
+Then, as soon as it passes, head inside to meet Mickey.
 Wait times should be minimal.

 - Meet Disney Princesses at Epcot

 - Meet Belle at Disney World (Every Location)

 - Winnie the Pooh Character Meet at Disney World